jlguenego/node-expose-sspi/README.md

 node server.js
 ```

-Open a web browser and go to `http://localhost:3001`
+Open a web browser and go to `http://localhost:3001`.

+You should see the JSON result with user, owner and used method (NTLM or Kerberos)

 #### Typescript